 Teachers gets to the Heart of the Matter with incredible grace, insight

-toward an experience of Open Heartedness.
+toward an experience of the Open Heart of Awareness.
 True spiritual elders (Macy

 is 85.
-Levine, 77), they bring the essence of the Teachings out of the
+Levine, 77), they each are able to bring the essence of the Teachings out of the

-Sutra books, to place the limitless energy of love, compassion and
+Sutra books and to real, lived experiences.
+Through their being and the gatherings they create, they each bring the limitless energy of love, compassion and

 “The most fundamental aggression to ourselves, the most fundamental harm